AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

     | Travel | Add known traveler info Purchase miles. |
     | Communications | Upgrade/downgrade/cancel plan. |

-7. Requirements for choosing user-defined events:
+7. Requirements for choosing custom events:

-User-defined events must represent user-initiated actions.
-For example, "Email Send" is an action initiated by a marketer and not by the user, so it shouldn't be used as a user-defined event.
+Custom events must represent user-initiated actions.
+For example, "Email Send" is an action initiated by a marketer and not by the user, so it shouldn't be used as a custom event.

 ### Historical data